v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 ![Use the Source filter to display only Cloud App Security alerts](media/FilterCASAlerts.png)

-Similar to an alert triggered by a Security & Compliance Center alert policy, you can click an Cloud App Security alert to display a flyout page with details about the alert.
-The alert includes a link to view the details and manage the alert in the Cloud App Security portal and a link to the corresponding Cloud App Security policy.
+Similar to an alert triggered by a Security & Compliance Center alert policy, you can click a Cloud App Security alert to display a flyout page with details about the alert.
+The alert includes a link to view the details and manage the alert in the Cloud App Security portal and a link to the corresponding Cloud App Security policy that triggered the alert.
 See [Review and take action on alerts in Office 365 Cloud App Security](review-office-365-cas-alerts.md).

 ![Alert details contain links to the Cloud App Security portal](media/CASAlertDetail.png)